How Dave Bowden Started a Fashion Blog with 35,000 Monthly Visitors and Grew 131% This Year

 If your goal is to become a fashion blogger, you shouldn't expect overnight success.

-In fact, it took years for Dave to start earning a real income with his fashion blog.
+In fact, it took years for Dave to start earning a real income with his fashion blog (he didn't have this list of fashion blogging ideas).
 But as he stuck with his goals, he was able to continually improve.
 In 2020 he was able to grow his web traffic by 131%.

 The Irreverent Gent is a successful fashion blog that gets over 35k visitors each month.
 The traffic and success came with some valuable lessons learned.